 When to contact Crime Stoppers?

 You can click on your relevant state or territory and submit an online report form any time, day or night.

 Why give us information?

 You will be one of the many thousands of people who contact Crime Stoppers and share what they know each and every day of the year.
-You will actively contribute to a safer community by helping police solve crime and take criminals off the streets – all without you having to make a statement or go to court.
+You will actively contribute to a safer community by helping police solve crime and take criminals off the streets – all without you having to say who you are, make a statement or go to court.

 And aside from knowing you’ve done the right thing; you may also be eligible for a reward if your information delivers results – even if you have chosen to not say who you are!

 Regardless of whether you make a report online or by calling 1800 333 000, when it comes to dealing with us the focus is on what you know – not who you are.